umitkaanusta/reddit-detective/docs/data_models.md

 # Data Models
-reddit-detective defines classes to denote a "Node" in the Reddit Network.

-By using "Node"s as mediators, we ease the process of converting Reddit data to Cypher (Neo4j's query language) code.
+By defining some data models, we ease the process of converting Reddit data to Cypher (Neo4j's query language) code.